 Infinit also allows you to share links to screenshots quickly, even with the free version.
 For advanced features, such as password protection, custom domains, and expiration dates for links, one of the three premium versions must be purchased.

 - Files are secured using bank-level encryption during transfers

-- You can see a timeline tracking where all files have been sent or received
+- Timeline tracking shows where all files are sent or received

 - You receive notifications whenever someone downloads a sent file